airtame/airtame-app-scripting/README.md

 ## What's not in it ?

-* Upload of images (a workaround is explained at the bottom of this file)
+- Upload of images (a workaround is explained at the bottom of this file)
-* Changing settings for streaming (for streaming quality)
+- Changing settings for streaming (for streaming quality)
-* Discovery of devices
+- Discovery of devices
-* Discovery of not setup devices
+- Discovery of not setup devices
-* Extreme error handling
+- Extreme error handling
-* Password protection still have some limitations: The password must be compatible with being a command line arguments and password protection is supported only for set-settings at the moment.
+- Password protection still have some limitations: The password must be compatible with being a command line arguments and password protection is supported only for set-settings, get-state and get-settings at the moment.

 ### How to upload an image ?